theflakes/reg_hunter/README.md

                                         format: YYYY-MM-DDTHH:MM:SS

     Custom hunts (regex and/or hex required):
-        NOTE: A limitation is that only REG_BINARY values that can be successfully converted to a string will be searched.
+        NOTE: A limitation of the regex hunt is that only REG_BINARY values that can be successfully converted to a string will be searched.
         -q, --regex <regex>         Custom regex [default: $^] Does not support look aheads/behinds/...
                                         Uses Rust regex crate (case insensitive and multiline) Any match will add 'Custom' to the tags field
                                         Tag: RegexHunt
-        --hex <string>              Hex search string [default: 00]
+        --hex <string>              Hex search string [default: FF] Hex string length must be a multiple of two
                                         format: 0a1b2c3d4e5f
                                         Tag: HexHunt
         -j, --path                  Search reg key path